warunatrivet/uwazi_test/API-FAQs.md

-You can access Uwazi's API options by going to: https://yourinstancename.uwazi.io/api
+You can access the API for your Uwazi instance by adding /api to the end of your URL, like this: https://yourinstancename.uwazi.io/api

 This is a work-in-progress so we will continue to add and improve on this.